Murdo-C/captainmurdo.github.io/work.md

 permalink: /work/
 ---

 I like designing and developing digital products and services.
-I'm usually some combination of service designer, user researcher, product owner, and business analyst.
+I'm usually some combination of strategy lead, service designer, user researcher, product owner, and business analyst.
 Below is a selection of projects I've worked on.

 ---